davedawkins/SAFE-template-Bridge-LiteDB/README.md

 dotnet fake build --target run
 ```

+Open a browser at [localhost:8080](http://localhost:8080).
+Open another one to see the broadcasting in effect.

 Here's the original README for SAFE-template-extended:

 This template was created with `dotnet new safe` from [SAFE Stack](https://safe-stack.github.io/).
 I've then added the following features to approach something closer to the standard TodoMVC example.